mohebifar/telegram-vanilla-client/README.md

 - Improved Lottie animation initialization time
 - Fix a bug where uploading multiple files at once was failing at times
 - Fix direction of navigation buttons in media lightbox
+- Improved the performance of sticker picker by preventing unnecessary re-renders
+- Fixed a bug where newly added sticker packs were placed before recent stickers and were not deletable

 ## Changelog (Round 3)